wahyu-dermawan/EEG_Motor_Imagery_Classification/README.md

 # EEG_MotorI_Imagery_Classification
-Classification of EEG Motor Imagery use CSP using MATLAB
+Classification of EEG Motor Imagery by modified CSP and LDA Classifier We use MATLAB environment to build the algorhitm